eduardomanuel/tetris/README.md

 # tetris
-My (semi-working) implementation of the tetris game
+(semi-working) implementation of the tetris game